-Short packet-based communications are typical scenarios for the traffic generated by IoT devices \cite{ShirvanimoghaddamM2017Mag}.
-Conventional wireless communication systems operate on grant-based (GB) protocols.
-Each device first transmits a scheduling request to BS and then BS sends a grant back for resource allocation.
-The lengthy handshaking process of requesting for grant will be prohibitively costly for the signaling overhead and unacceptable for the resultant latency in massive IoT data transmissions \cite{ParkD2005TCOM}.
-Ding \emph{et al.} proposed NOMA-assisted semi-grant-free (SGF) transmission schemes and two contention control mechanisms have been proposed to ensure that the number of users admitted to the same channel was carefully controlled in \cite{DingZ2021TCOM}.
+Conventional wireless communication systems operate on Grant-Based (GB) protocols \cite{ShirvanimoghaddamM2017Mag}.
+Each device first transmits a scheduling request to BS and then sends a grant back for resource allocation.
+The lengthy handshaking process of requesting a grant will be prohibitively costly for the signaling overhead and unacceptable for the resulting latency in massive IoT data transmissions \cite{ParkD2005TCOM}.
+Ding \emph{et al.} proposed NOMA-assisted Semi-Grant-Free (SGF) transmission schemes and two contention control mechanisms have been presented to ensure that the number of users admitted to the same channel was carefully controlled in \cite{DingZ2021TCOM}.
 And then, a new SGF transmission scheme combining the flexibility in choosing the decoding order in NOMA was proposed.
-The closed-form expressions for the exact and asymptotic OP were derived and the results show that the NOMA-assisted SGF transmission scheme is an effective way to tackle the problem of the aforementioned request-grant process as well as the spectrum reserved.
-Based on \cite{DingZ2021TCOM}, a new power control (PC) strategy was proposed to guarantee no OP floor entirely by adjusting the transmit power of grant-free (GF) user to control the decoding order of SIC at the base station in \cite{SunY2021TVT}.
-In \cite{YangZ2020WCL}, an adaptive power allocation strategy was proposed based on the relationship between the target date rate of GB user and channel conditions of both GB and GF users.
-The authors in \cite{LuH2022TWC} considered a NOMA system with multiple randomly distributed GF users.
-The outage performance of GF users were analyzed under the best user scheduling scheme and cumulative distribution function (CDF)-based scheduling scheme.
-The analytical expressions for the OP with fixed transmit power and dynamic power control strategy were derived, where the small-scale fading, path loss, and random user locations were taken into consideration.
-In \cite{ZhangC2022TWC}, an uplink SGF NOMA system with multiple random deployed GF users was studied by utilizing stochastic geometry techniques, in which a dynamic protocol was proposed to interpret part of the GF users that are paired to NOMA groups.
-The outage performance and diversity gains under dynamic protocol and open-loop protocol were investigated, and numerical results show that dynamic protocol effectively improves the outage performance.
-Moreover, the analytical expressions for the exact and approximated EC were derived in \cite{ZhangC2021WCL}.
-In \cite{ChenJ2022JSAC}, an intelligent reconfigurable surface (IRS) assisted SGF NOMA system was investigated, in which the IRS enhanced the channel gains for GB users and GF users.
-The sum rates of GF users were maximized by jointly optimizing the sub-carrier assignment and power allocation of GF users, and the amplitude and phase shift of the IRS.
+The closed-form expressions for the exact and asymptotic OP were derived.
+The results show that the NOMA-assisted SGF transmission scheme effectively addresses the problem of the aforementioned request-grant process and the spectrum reserved.
+Based on \cite{DingZ2021TCOM}, a new Power Control (PC) strategy was proposed to guarantee no OP floor entirely by adjusting the transmit power of Grant-Free (GF) user to control the decoding order of SIC at the base station in \cite{SunY2021TVT}.
+In \cite{YangZ2020WCL}, an adaptive power allocation strategy was proposed founded on the relationship between the target date rate of GB users and channel conditions of both GB and GF users.
+Authors in \cite{LuH2022TWC} considered a NOMA system with multiple randomly distributed GF users.
+The analytical expressions for the OP with fixed transmit power and dynamic power control strategy were derived, and the small-scale fading, path loss, and random user locations were considered.
+Furthermore, the outage performance of GF users was analyzed under the best user scheduling scheme and Cumulative Distribution Function (CDF)-based scheduling scheme.
+In \cite{ZhangC2022TWC}, an uplink SGF NOMA system with multiple randomly deployed GF users was studied by utilizing stochastic geometry techniques.
+A dynamic protocol was proposed to interpret part of the GF users that are paired to NOMA groups.
+The outage performance and diversity gains under dynamic and open-loop protocols were investigated, and numerical results show that dynamic protocol effectively improves the outage performance.
+Moreover, the analytical expressions for the exact and approximated EC were derived in \cite{ZhangC2021WCL}. {The secrecy performance of NOMA-aided SGF was investigated in \cite{LeiH2022TWC} wherein the analytical expressions for the Secrecy Outage Probability (SOP) for the scenarios with a single GF user and multiple GF users were derived, respectively.} In \cite{ChenJ2022JSAC}, an Intelligent Reconfigurable Surface (IRS)-assisted SGF NOMA system was investigated, in which the IRS enhanced the channel gains for GB and GF users.
+The sum rates of GF users were maximized by jointly optimizing the sub-carrier assignment, the power allocation of GF users, and the IRS amplitude and phase shift.